01246 277 271

-The Readers’ Panel will consist of members of the public who volunteer their time to read patient information produced by the Trust whilst in a draft stage.
-Panel members will be asked for their views on the type of language used, the structure of sentences and paragraphs, the style of presentation, and whether they feel it would be understood by a target audience.
-By asking for opinions from a sample audience, the Readers’ Panel will help us to ensure publications are easily understood and resources are not wasted by producing leaflets that patients do not understand.
+The Readers’ Panel consists of members of the public who volunteer their time to read patient information produced by the Trust whilst in a draft stage.
+Panel members are asked for their views on the type of language used, the structure of sentences and paragraphs, the style of presentation, and whether they feel it would be understood by a target audience.
+By asking for opinions from a sample audience, the Readers’ Panel help us to ensure publications are easily understood and resources are not wasted by producing leaflets that patients do not understand.

-The Readers’ panel will help to make sure our written materials are as accessible as possible to all members of our community.
-They will play an important part in taking forward the Trust’s commitment to the ‘Accessible Information Standard’.
+The Readers’ panel help to make sure our written materials are as accessible as possible to all members of our community.
+They play an important part in the Trust’s commitment to the ‘Accessible Information Standard’.

 You would be asked to proof read our written information by email and send us your views and comments back.
 You can either do this with a feedback form, or for some written information, with electronic comments typed into the document itself (we can provide guidance on how to do this electronically, if you need it).